An honest look at Mistral AI reviews: Pros, cons, and alternatives in 2026

 To make sense of the Mistral AI reviews, you have to know what the tech actually does.
 It's not just another chatbot; its design has a few key features that users talk about a lot.

-Large context windows: Some of their newer models, like Mistral Large 2, can handle a context window of up to 128,000 tokens.
+• Large context windows: The current models, like Mistral 3 and Mistral Medium 3.5, can handle context windows of up to 128,000 tokens and beyond.
 In plain English, that means they can read and "remember" incredibly long documents or complex conversations without losing track.
 This is a big deal for any task that needs a deep understanding of context.

 The pros: What users like in Mistral AI reviews